yxtay/yxtay.github.io/_pages/about.md

 I have been working in the data science field since 2015.
 My experience spans across various industries such as insurance, government, ecommerce and travel.
-This has given me professional experience on different data science domains such as topic modelling, text classification and dynamic personalised recommendation.
+This has given me professional experience on different data science domains such as topic modelling, text classification, dynamic personalised recommendation and ranking.
 I have also developed models for text generation and embedding learning with matrix factorisation.
 I am familiar with deep learning techniques in domains such as natural language processing, computer vision and product recommendation.

 I graduated from National University of Singapore with a degree in Bachelor of Science, 1st Class Honours in Statistics.
 I was the valedictorian for the Statistics Class of 2014.

-Outside of work, you may find me exercising calisthenics workouts, hiking on a mountain or nature trail.
+Outside of work, I enjoy exercising calisthenics workouts, mountain hiking and travelling.

 ## Professional Experience